 Daylesford is my absolute favourite country town.
 Located 115 kilometres North West of Melbourne, it has everything I look for in a weekend escape destination.
-Quality food, a town nicely situated on a hill overlooking a lake, walking tracks, a sophisticated, yet relaxed atmosphere and a proliferation of mineral spas for when you feel like a good soak.
+Quality food, a town nicely situated on a hill overlooking a lake, walking tracks, a sophisticated, yet relaxed atmosphere and proliferation of mineral spas for when you feel like a good soak.
 Freshly back from my umpteenth trip, I give you a list of the best Daylesford has to offer.

 Best spas: Mineral Spa at Peppers or the Hepburn Bathhouse & Spa.